Transverse $\mathcal F^T$-entropy and transverse Ricci flow for Riemannian foliations: Proof of the main theorem

 for all $s\in\Gamma(M,E)$ and $V\in\Gamma(F)$.
 We define the basic sections by

-where $\nabla$ ia an adapted connection. \begin{defi} A transverse Clifford module $E$ is a complex vector bundle over $M$ equipped with a hermitian metric satisfying the following properties. \begin{enumerate} \item $E$ is a bundle of $Cl(Q)$-modules, and the Clifford action $Cl(Q)$ on $E$ is skew-symmetry, i.e. for any $s\in\Gamma(Q)$ and $\psi_1,\psi_2\in\Gamma(E)$; \item $E$ admits a basic metric-compatible connection, and this connection is compatible with the Clifford action. \end{enumerate} \end{defi} We say $(M,F)$ admits a transverse \spinc structure \cite{PR}, if $Q$ is \spinc and associated the spinor bundle $S$ is a transverse Clifford module over $(M,F)$.
-Moreover, $S$ induces a foliated complex line bundle $\det(S)$. \begin{defi} Fixing a basic connection $\nabla^E$, we define the Dirac operator $\Dirac_{tr}$ by $\Dirac_{tr}=\sum^q_{i=1}e_i\cdot\nabla^E_{e_i}$ action on $\Gamma(E)$, where $\{e_i\}$ is a local orthonormal basis of $Q$. \end{defi} Note that it is not formally self adjoint in general, whose adjoint operator is $\Dirac^*_{tr}=\Dirac_{tr}-\tau_b$.
-The operator $\Dirac_b=\Dirac_{tr}-\frac12\tau_b\cdot$ is called basic Dirac operator, is a basic self-adjoint transversally elliptic differential operator.
+where $\nabla$ is an adapted connection. \begin{defi} A transverse Clifford module $E$ is a complex vector bundle over $M$ equipped with a hermitian metric satisfying the following properties. \begin{enumerate} \item $E$ is a bundle of $Cl(Q)$-modules, and the Clifford action $Cl(Q)$ on $E$ is skew-symmetry, i.e. for any $s\in\Gamma(Q)$ and $\psi_1,\psi_2\in\Gamma(E)$; \item $E$ admits a basic metric-compatible connection, and this connection is compatible with the Clifford action. \end{enumerate} \end{defi} We say $(M,F)$ admits a transverse \spinc structure \cite{PR}, if $Q$ is \spinc and associated the spinor bundle $S$ is a transverse Clifford module over $(M,F)$.
+Moreover, $S$ induces a foliated complex line bundle $\det(S)$. \begin{defi} Fixing a basic connection $\nabla^E$, we define the Dirac operator $\Dirac_{tr}$ by $\Dirac_{tr}=\sum^q_{i=1}e_i\cdot\nabla^E_{e_i}$ action on $\Gamma(E)$, where $\{e_i\}$ is a local orthonormal basis of $Q$. \end{defi} Note that $\Dirac_{tr}$ is not formally self adjoint in general, whose adjoint operator is $\Dirac^*_{tr}=\Dirac_{tr}-\tau_b$.
+The operator $\Dirac_b=\Dirac_{tr}-\frac12\tau_b\cdot$, is a basic self-adjoint transversally elliptic differential operator, called the basic Dirac operator.

 We say $(M,F)$ admits a transverse \spinc structure, if $Q$ is a foliated \spinc structure, and the \spinc structure corresponds to the foliated line bundle admitting a basic connection.
 Now we give a brief introduction of basic Seiberg-Witten Theory for codimension $4$-foliation by Kordyukov, Lejmi and Weber.